reactjs/react.dev/content/docs/reference-react-dom-server.md

 );
 ```

-#### Suspense approach two: Wait until all suspended blocks are ready
+#### Opting-out of inline scripts

-If you’d like to support clients that can’t run client-side JavaScript like crawlers, you can wait until all suspended blocks are ready and then stream the HTML in one go.
+If you’d like to support clients that can’t run client-side JavaScript such as crawlers, you can wait until **all** suspended blocks are ready and then stream the HTML in one go.

-To do so, implement the `onAllReady` callback and start streaming your response here.
-The `onError` option will be called if an error occurs during rendering.
+To do so, implement the `onAllReady` callback and start piping the stream into your response here.
+The `onError` option will be called if an error occurs during rendering, while may mean you HTML will only be partially outputted up to the point the error occurred.

 ```javascript
 let didError = false;